-NIKE's operations are divided among six geographic segments: North America, Western Europe, Central & Eastern Europe, Greater China, Japan, and Emerging Markets.
-Almost all of the company's branded footwear and apparel is made by third-party manufacturers outside of the US, mainly Vietnam, China, and Indonesia.
-Its equipment products are produced both in the US and abroad.
+NIKE operates in six geographic segments: North America, Western Europe, Central & Eastern Europe, Greater China, Japan, and Emerging Markets.
+Almost all of the company's branded footwear and apparel is made by third-party manufacturers outside of the US, mainly in Vietnam, China, and Indonesia.
+Its equipment products are made both in the US and abroad.

-In fiscal 2013, sales in the US, including US sales of its Other Businesses unit, accounted for about 45% of total revenues.
 Converse and Hurley, its affiliate brands, and NIKE Golf comprise NIKE's Other Businesses.
-NIKE sells to thousands of US retail accounts, which includes a mix of footwear stores; sporting goods stores; athletic specialty stores; department stores; skate, tennis, and golf shops; and other retail accounts.
-During 2013, NIKE's three largest customers accounted for about 25% of US sales.
-About 87% of the manufacturer's US wholesale footwear shipments (excluding its Other Businesses) were made under the futures program.
+NIKE sells to thousands of US retail accounts, which include a mix of footwear stores; sporting goods stores; athletic specialty stores; department stores; skate, tennis, and golf shops; and other retail accounts.
+During 2016, NIKE's three largest customers accounted for more than 25% of US sales.

-Non-US sales for the behemoth brand, including non-US sales of its Other Businesses, generated 55% of total revenues.
-NIKE sells its products to retail accounts through its own Direct to Consumer operations and through a mix of independent distributors, licensees, and sales representatives worldwide.
+NIKE sells its products to retail accounts through its own Direct-to-Consumer operations and through a mix of independent distributors, licensees, and sales representatives worldwide.
 The company sells to thousands of retail accounts and operates more than 40 distribution centers outside of the US.

 Sales and Marketing